 the atoll had as large a garrison as could be sustained on

 the two small islands - four companies of infantry, half of

-them elite Raiders, tanks, six coast-defense batteries, and
+them elite Raiders, a handful of tanks, six coast-defense batteries, and

 large numbers of anti-aircraft guns.

 The Japanese landing force consisted of one oversized battalion